WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

     [x] Create a modular system of CSS files (base, navbar, variables) [x] Design a navbar for multi-page navigation
     [x] Commit to using raw CSS only (no Bootstrap)
-    [] Choose and apply a modern color palette
-    [x] Plan for animations (fade-in, slide, etc.)
+    [I FAIL to comply!]
+Choose and apply a modern color palette [x] Plan for animations (fade-in, slide, etc.)
-    [] Include hobbies/interests section on about/index page
-    [x] Design with white space, clarity, and readability in mind [x] Prepare for accessibility and inclusive design in nav and link structure [x] Push changes to GitHub (still pending final commit/push)
+    [x] Include hobbies/interests section on about/index page [x] Design with white space, clarity, and readability in mind [x] Prepare for accessibility and inclusive design in nav and link structure [x] Push changes to GitHub (still pending final commit/push)